 Possums are one of the quintessential Australian animals.
 It's not as iconic as the koala in the eyes of the world but it's far more accustomed to live among humans.
 Which is the bad news because they're also protected by the law.
-In fact, if you find your home invaded by a possum, it is illegal to do anything about it.
+In fact, if you find your home invaded by a possum, in most states it is illegal to do anything about it.
 Still, there are things you can do to scare the intruders away.
 However, the safest option is to get help from a licensed possum catcher.

 The good news is that possums don't make your roof their new home just for fun.
 There are certain aspects of the environment that make those spaces attractive to these mischievous marsupials.
 Things such as food.
 Hence, if you would like to avoid potential headaches, it might be a good idea to be in the know of what possums eat.

 Possums are mostly herbivorous animals, which means the bulk (no pun intended) of their diet is plant-based.
 Australian possums eat:

 - Leaves - Just like koalas, possums are suckers for eucalyptus leaves.
 If there is no eucalyptus around, they settle for other plants, such as green plum, acacia, red bush apple, and more.
 Possums have an extremely low metabolism, so their caloric needs are easily met with simple plants;

 - Fruit - Leaves are all well and good, but possums sometimes love munching on some sweet, sweet fruit.
 Fruits are more caloric and allow them an easy source of energy, but they can easily become overweight which is why fruits are more of a cheat meal than a main course;

 - Vegetables - Like fruit, possums can also eat veggies in relatively small quantities.